PREVENTION IS ONE OF THE KEYS TO ENDING HIV

 What are risk reduction strategies?

-The following strategies have varying degrees of success but success is based on many varied conditions which must be met.
-Knowledge of your HIV status and that of your partners is critical.
-RRS strategies may include:
+These strategies have varying degrees of effectiveness and their effectiveness is based on specific conditions that must be met, such as knowledge of your HIV status and that of your partners.
+Risk reduction strategies may include:

 - Withdrawal is when the top pulls out before cumming.
 This strategy is relatively ineffective for the bottom (the guy being receptive), and doesn’t reduce transmission risk to the top very much at all.

 - Neg top/Pos bottom is when the HIV-negative guy tops an HIV-positive bottom.
-Topping is less risky than bottoming but still includes risk of HIV transmission from top to bottom and vice versa.
+Topping is less risky than bottoming but still includes risk of HIV transmission.
+It also includes risk of STI transmission from top to bottom and vice versa.

 - Negotiated safety is a particular kind of relationship agreement where HIV-negative partners in a regular relationship disclose their HIV status to each other, discuss risks and agree to repeat HIV testing before having unprotected anal sex.
-Any sex with other partners outside the relationship must be with condoms.
-For more information see Let’s Talk About It
+For more information see Our Team.

 To understand the level of risk involved in each of the strategies, use the Risk Calculator